moosetechnology/moosetechnology.github.io/_drafts/2021-06-04-plantUML-for-metamodel.md

 ![UML representation of Coaster meta-model](/img/posts/2021-06-04-plantUML-for-metamodel/CCModel-plantUML.svg){: .img-fill }

-We can now compare this generated UML representation to the basic one that helped create the generator, or that has been used to generate the generator :smile: (Cf. [Model your Fame/Famix meta-model using Graphical Editors]({% post_url 2021-03-01-diagram-and-codegen %})).
+We can now compare the generated UML representation to the basic one that helped create the generator or that has been used to generate the generator :smile: (*Cf.* [Model your Fame/Famix meta-model using Graphical Editors]({% post_url 2021-03-01-diagram-and-codegen %})).

 !["coasters UML"](/img/posts/2021-02-04-Coasters/coaster-model.drawio.svg){: .img-fill }